- Shows and Tickets

 Lowell Davies Festival Theatre

 By William Shakespeare

-Running time: 2 hours and 40 minutes, with one 15-minute intermission.
+Total running time: Two hours and 40 minutes (two acts with one intermission).